tjosepo/oak-hooks/README.md

 This library removes the need to manually manage the ``Application`` and ``Router`` instances in your code, lets you group middlewares into custom hooks, and lets you instantiate components in different ways according to you needs.

-__Most importantly, this library is interoperable with existing oak code, so you can adopt it gradually.__
+__Most importantly, this library is interoperable with existing oak code, so you can use it with existing projects.__

 ## Example
 The ubiquitous _Hello World!_ program: